vatpac-technology/sops/docs/2607-update/index.md

 #### Aerodrome
 A new **WS CTR** is being established around YSWS, `SFC-A015`.
 The airport will be controlled by three new aerodrome positions: **WS ADC**, **WS SMC**, and **WS ACD**.
 The airspace in the WS CTR will be classified as Class C.

 YSWS operates 24 hours a day.
-When WS ADC is offline, SY TCU must provide top-down service to the aerodrome.
+When WS ADC is offline, SY TCU must provide a top-down service to the aerodrome.

 Please see the **[Upcoming Sydney/Nancy-Bird Walton (YSWS) SOPs](./Walton)** for full details about aerodrome operations.